rotki/rotki/docs/api.rst

           "target_asset": "USD"
        }

-   :reqjson list assets_timestamp: A list of asset\/timestamp lists
+   :reqjson list assets_timestamp: A list of lists of asset and timestamp
-   :reqjson string target_asset: The asset of the price currency
+   :reqjson string target_asset: The target asset against which to return the price of each asset in the list

    **Example Response**: